Saint-Denis, Réunion: Demographics

 Saint-Denis is the most populous commune in the French overseas departments.
 The population of St Denis has grown substantially since 1954, both in the commune and the metropolitan area.
-In the 67 years from 1954 to the census in 2021, population has more than tripled.
+In the 69 years from 1954 to the census in 2023, population has nearly quadrupled.
 The annual rate of population growth has been lower in the 21st century than in the 20th century.

 The places of birth of the 304,178 residents in the Saint-Denis metropolitan area at the 2015 census were the following: